 The League will use USA Softball rules to govern League play with exceptions passed by the Executive Committee.

-- Teams are under no obligation to have any percentage of male or female players.
+- Teams are under no obligation to have a percentage of players of any identified gender (updated April 2022).

 - The umpire shall determine what jewelry is allowable on the playing field.